 Reseting the network settings on your iPhone will erase all of the Wi-Fi, Bluetooth, VPN, and Cellular settings on your iPhone and restore them to factory defaults.
 Sometimes, reseting the network settings can fix issues with the Phone app, especially if a software file is malfunctioning or has become corrupted.

 Note: Make sure you write down your Wi-Fi passwords before reseting network settings.
 You’ll have to reenter them after the reset is complete.

-Open the Settings app General -> Reset -> Reset Network Settings.
+Open Settings and tap General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 You’ll be asked to enter your passcode, then confirm your decision by tapping Reset Network Settings once again.